Your EAM software ROI depends on one thing: whether anyone uses it.

 Speed to go-live is the second piece.
 FastCloud, our SAP integration engine, ships with pre-built coverage for SAP PM and CS processes.
 You're configuring, not building from scratch.
 That's what makes 2 to 6 week go-lives real.
 A fast rollout means the tool is in people's hands while there's still momentum and organizational attention.

-And the suite covers the full loop: FastPlan for planning and scheduling, FastForms for digital inspections, FastNotifications so anyone on site can report issues, and FastExternals for subcontractor work.
-When every step of the workflow lives in one connected system that writes back to SAP, there's no reason to fall back to Excel and phone calls.
+And the suite covers the full loop for SAP maintenance: FastPlan for planning and scheduling, FastForms for digital inspections, FastNotifications so anyone on site can report issues, and FastExternals for subcontractor work.

-The numbers across Arkyn deployments: 15% more wrench time, 80% less admin work, and 30% improvement in first-time fix rate.
 Those results come from the adoption rate, not from a feature that 35% of your workforce never touches.

 The real ROI question.